jcook3701/emacs_configuration/docs/README.md

 port notes dbus
 ```

-This is the output of 'port notes dbus.'
+This is the output of the command "port notes dbus".
 ```
 Jareds-MacBook-Pro-2:bin jared3701$ port notes dbus
 dbus has the following notes: